ashish-gehani/Trimmer/README.md

 We provide multiple examples of application specialization with **Trimmer** in the [examples folder](/benchmarks/examples).
 The [TSE-2020 directory](/benchmarks/examples/TSE-2020) has 20 applications that were specialized with **Trimmer**.
 The results for these 20 applications can be found in [results.md](/docs/results.md).
 We also provide scripts to automatically run **Trimmer** on specified applications and return statistics.
 Instructions to run these scripts can be found [here](https://github.com/ashish-gehani/Trimmer/blob/master/benchmarks/README.md).

-Note: These applications were tested on Linux 16.04.
-Some of these applications might not compile on newer versions of Linux.
+Note: These applications were tested on Linux 16.04 with Python 3.5.2

 #### Generating Bitcode Files
 To run **Trimmer** on a new application, the whole-program bitcode must first be generated using `wllvm`/`gllvm`.
 The [wllvm repository](https://github.com/SRI-CSL/whole-program-llvm) provides examples and tutorials on generating bitcode files.
 The process of generating bitcode files can also be seen in the Makefiles of all of our examples.
 The examples in the **Trimmer** benchmarks currently use `wllvm` but can be modified to use `gllvm`.